 The systemless interface has gained a considerable amount of recognition in the Android developers/customization community.
 And that’s for three major reasons.
 First, it allows a user to root Android device(s).
 Second, it also allows you to hide root from certain apps.
 And third, you can freely install modules and use them to gain additional features in the OS.
 Sounds quite interesting on the whole, right?
-Then follow this tutorial to easily root Android using Magisk 14.6 Beta update.
+If so, then you should consider installing Magisk on your phone.

 What is Magisk?

 Magisk is a universal systemless interface that allows you to modify the device’s operating system without actually touching the System partition.
 The mod has been developed by topjohnwu.

 During the past years, we have seen an immense increase in the available customization options for Android.
 The prime reason for an average user to root an Android device is to extend the software functionality and experience something better than what the OEM has provided.